The Necessary Lies You Need To Succeed

 Phil Knight — the creator of Nike — in his book revealed that he told an honest lie in order to strike a deal with the Japanese.
 He cunningly told a carefully designed fable and claimed he had an office on the East Coast when it was not true in reality.
 He is also known for series of prevarications, although, he backed up his claims with hardwork and sheer doggedness.
 This is a necessary lie we must desire.

-“I’d tell men and women in their midtwenties not to setlle for a job or a profession or even a career.
+“I’d tell men and women in their mid twenties not to settle for a job or a profession or even a career.
 Seek a calling.
 Even if you don’t know what that means, seek it.
-If you are following your calling, the fatigue will be easier to bear, the dissappointments will be fuel, the highs will be like nothing you’ve ever felt” — Excerpt from: Shoe Dog: A Memoir by the Creator of NIKE” by Phil Knight.
+If you are following your calling, the fatigue will be easier to bear, the disappointments will be fuel, the highs will be like nothing you’ve ever felt” — Excerpt from: Shoe Dog: A Memoir by the Creator of NIKE” by Phil Knight.

 The Bottom Line

 The old maxim that says: “Lying is bad and you should invariably tell the truth” isn’t always true.
 In fact, it is quite clear that there are honest lies that we need to embrace in order to succeed and their essentiality cannot be overemphasized.
 This brings us to a new panorama that these are not mere lies;they are necessary lies.